trivigy/discord-resource/README.md

 The `_file` parameters take precedence over whatever is set in the `params` key of the `put` step.

 - `channel` (_string_): Specifies which channel to post the message in.
 The bot must have permissions authorized to send_messages for the specific channel.
-The channel id needs to be provided as a snowflake number in quotes (_string_)
+The channel ID is a number that should be provided in quotes.
 - `channel_file` (_string_): Specifies which channel to post the message in.
 The bot must have permissions authorized to send_messages for the specific channel.
-The channel id needs to be provided as a snowflake number in quotes (_string_)
+The channel ID is a number.
+It does not need to be wrapped in quotes within the text file.
 - `title` (_string)_: Any text wanted to ultimately appear on the page as the title of the message.
 - `title_file` (_string_): Path to file containing the text wanted to ultimately appear on the page as the title of the message.
 - `message` (_string_): The text that will be inside the body of the message.